perfood/couch-auth/README.md

 ![Known Vulnerabilities](https://dev.snyk.io/test/github/sl-nx/superlogin/badge.svg)
 ![Build Status](https://github.com/sl-nx/superlogin-next/workflows/Build/badge.svg?branch=master)

-This is a heavily modified SuperLogin, re-written in TypeScript and developed with Node 12/14 & CouchDB 3.
+This is a heavily modified SuperLogin, re-written in TypeScript and developed with Node 12/14/16 & CouchDB 3.
 It is compatible with Cloudant when using the CouchDB-style authentication, adapted for current OWASP best practises and can be used on [CloudFoundry](https://www.ibm.com/cloud/cloud-foundry).

 If you've used SuperLogin before, the `0.13.X` release should be mostly backwards compatible.
-That version will only receive occasional bugfixes.
 New/ migrated projects should use a release >= `0.14.0`.

 Important changes in version `0.14.0`:
 - db and doc ids no longer include PII, but be UUIDs instead.
 Existing user docs in `sl-users` and user-DBs **must be migrated**.
 Check `CHANGELOG.md` for details.